Sexual Harassment Affect on Mental Health

 Sexual harassment can cause someone to enter a state of shock or denial which can ultimately evolve into depression.
 Even for those who recognize that they are in a stressful state of mind may struggle to combat their symptoms of depression or anxiety as they start to develop.
 The harassment is more than just a negative experience, it is a high stress event that affects the body and the brain immediately.

 When someone is harassed in their workplace, having to return to work following the event on a regular basis can lead to continued stress and anxiety.
-Many people even experience panic attacks because of their workplace environment not dealing with sexual harassment.
+Many people even experience panic attacks because of their workplace environment not dealing with it.
 Victims also feel guilt and shame that can have devastating effects on their self-esteem and sense of self-worth as a professional.

 Victims are faced with a multitude of negative emotions including embarrassment, fear of others finding out and questioning their ability as an employee.
 It is important for everyone in the workplace to be aware of sexual harassment and not allow their fellow employee to suffer in silence.
 If you notice harassment is taking place and the victim is too afraid to speak out, do your part by talking to management or HR about the situation.